Asira al-Qibliya: Ottoman era

 In 1838, ‘Asira was located in the District of Jurat 'Amra, south of Nablus.

 Victor Guérin visited the village (which he called A'sirah) in 1870, and he estimated it had three hundred inhabitants.
 He further noted that the medhafeh, or guest-house, was situated on the highest ground in the village.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Asiret al Kibliyeh as a village of moderate size on low ground, with a well to the south-east.